-Boris Johnson’s Peppa Pig speech forces him to answer the question: ‘Is everything ok?’
+Boris Johnson’s Peppa Pig speech forces him to answer the question: ‘Is everything okay?’

 “Peppa Pig World is very much my kind of place,” he continued, citing the theme park based on the British children’s television series.
 “It has very safe streets, discipline in schools, a heavy emphasis on mass transit systems I noticed, even if they are a bit stereotypical about Daddy Pig.”

-He continued to lavish praise on the series for close to a minute, before saying: “The real lesson for me about going to Peppa Pig World was about the power of UK creativity,” and praising the fact the series “would now be exported to 180 countries.”
+He continued to lavish praise on the series for close to a minute, before saying: “The real lesson for me about going to Peppa Pig World was about the power of U.K. creativity,” and praising the fact the series “would now be exported to 180 countries.”

 Rival politicians were not impressed with the message, including Liberal Democrat leader Ed Davey, who said: “Businesses are crying out for clarity.
 Instead, all they got was Boris Johnson rambling on about Peppa Pig.”